GuiCosti/Music-Sheets/README.md

 # Music-Sheets
-Music Sheets using LilyPound and Frescobaldi
+Music Sheets using LilyPond and Frescobaldi